 Fax machines in public areas also present a risk that received faxes are not collected and any personal data they contain can be read by any passing individual.
 One method of addressing this risk is to move fax machines into ‘safe havens’ - a secure physical location with an agreed set of organisational measures surrounding their usage.

-A civil monetary penalty of £75,000 was served on Bank of Scotland plc for repeatedly faxing customer’s account details to the incorrect recipients.
+A civil monetary penalty of £75,000 (under the 1998 Act) was served on Bank of Scotland plc for repeatedly faxing customer’s account details to the incorrect recipients.
 The information included payslips, bank statements, account details and mortgage applications, along with customers’ names, addresses and contact details.

 The data controller failed to implement additional technical and organisational measures having been previously informed that faxes were being misdirected.